How Much Do Travel Agents Make? A Travel Agent Salary

 How much do travel agents make?
 Home based.

 The section on employee travel agent salary is going to give you numbers that will be close to what you can expect if you get hired on at an agency.
-However, when we’re talking about agency owners (for storefronts or home based agencies), the salary numbers are misleading.
-I feel comfortable saying that the actual salary numbers are probably quite a bit higher than what the official numbers say.
+However, when we're talking about agency owners (for storefronts or home based agencies), salary numbers can be misleading.

 Why?
 Two things:

 1) Business owners get write-offs.
 I can write off my office.
 I can write off my work trips.
 I can write off my work phone and meals with colleagues where I discuss business.
 When I do that, it lowers what I report for my taxable income (ahem, salary) to the IRS.
 Not only that, but travel agents will vary WILDLY in terms of how much of their income they write off.

 2) Business owners may not be reporting all of their income.
 Since cash transactions leave no paper trail for the IRS to follow, many small businesses won't report cash transactions and by doing so, they lower the income/earnings they report to the government.

 So, keep those things in mind when you're looking at the earning potential!

 Bonus Slideshow: For those just itching for more, this is the slide deck from a presentation Steph did on travel agent salaries.
 It's a blast form the past (from 2013, to be exact), but it still has helpful info!